 The course provides students with the opportunity to acquire experiential knowledge and practical involvement on the respective issues in an area of interest to the student.
 The student has a range of agencies and organizations which work on topical issues in Africa to choose from.
 The students work with the organization for a specific number of hours per week to gain first-hand insights into the issues at stake.
-The broad areas of interest include creative arts, development, education, environment, health and culture.
+The broad areas of interest include creative arts, development, education, environment, health, and culture.
 This course also has a seminar class that allows students to process their work and how the problems are rooted in general societal issues.
 Only offered in the spring semester.
-Required course in the second semester for students who study for one academic year and begin in the fall semester.
+Required course in the second semester for students who study for one academic year.
+Only available to students who study for one academic year and begin in the fall semester.